vickzil/DevHire-project/README.md

 # Getting Started

-This is a REACT Assessment Application for DevHire.
+This is a REACT Assessment Application for TechMadeEazy Solutions Limited.
 It is responsive and API featured.

+DevHire is a marketplace of top developers, where you can hire one or More developers

 PROJECT URL: https://devhire-project.netlify.app/